 Similar Species: The Reticulated Python doesn’t have an arrow marking on the top of its head and has the “reticulated” pattern of intertwined yellow, brown, and black on its body rather than simple brown blotches.

 Russell’s Viper is smaller and has a stout head.

-Habitat: Found in grassland, open woodland, and swamps.
+Habitat: Found in grassland, scrubland, woodland, and swamps.
 Is comfortable both in trees and in the water, though larger adults spend more time on the ground as they grow.
 Does not adapt to urban areas as well as the Reticulated Python and is not typically found within the city of Bangkok itself.

 Interesting facts: Like other pythons, the Burmese Python has heat receptors under certain facial scales that allow it to sense warm-blooded prey, even in the dark.

 The Burmese Python is a macrostomatan (‘big-mouthed’) snake that can separate its loosely attached jaws to swallow food 4-5 times larger in diameter than its own head.

 USGS: Python molurus bivittatus

 A Photographic Guide to Snakes and Other Reptiles of Peninsular Malaysia, Singapore and Thailand